-Buyer Beware - Not All Diesel Tanks Are Equal
+Buyer Beware - Not All Diesel Fuel Tanks Are Equal

-We build diesel tanks for OEMs and we know that some aftermarket tank manufacturers cut corners in ways you can't detect.
-Read the "What To Know" section below before spending your hard earned money.
+We build diesel fuel tanks for OEMs and we know that some aftermarket tank manufacturers cut corners in ways you can't detect.
+PROTECT YOURSELF: Read the "What To Know" section below before spending your hard earned money.

 We give you two easy ways to find your replacement tank - choose by truck make and model, or enter the OEM part number of the tank.

-What To Know Before Buying A Diesel Tank
+What To Know Before Buying A Diesel Fuel Tank

 If you’re about to replace your semi truck fuel tank, there are several important things you need to know specifically about fuel tanks for trucks.
 You may discover that some aftermarket fuel tanks may be substandard while others are actually built to last longer than the original steel fuel tank.
 Here are the questions to ask before you buy any diesel fuel tank.

-Questions To Ask About A Fuel Tank – Truck Driver Beware
+Questions To Ask About Diesel Fuel Tanks – Truck Driver Beware

 What is the minimum thickness for diesel fuel tanks?